FACTBOX-Olympics-Reaction to Canada's boycott of 2020 Games

 COMMENTS FROM OFFICIALS Statement from Canadian Olympic Committee (COC) and Paralympic Committee (CPC):

-"The AOC believes our athletes now need to prioritise their own health and of those around them, and to be able to return to the families, in discussion with their National Federations."
+Athletics Australia CEO Darren Gocher said in a statement: "While we recognise the complexities around a postponement, nothing is more important than the health and safety of our athletes and the world community."
 Swimming Australia chief executive Leigh Russell supported the AOC's decision.
-"Although it's a devastating prospect for the Games to be postponed, it is the correct decision, as we must focus on our families and our communities at this challenging time.
+"Although it's a devastating prospect for the Games to be postponed, it is the correct decision, as we must focus on our families and our communities at this challenging time."

-"When the time is right, we will look ahead to the planning phase for 2021 but right now our focus must remain on stopping and slowing the spread of COVID-19 and supporting our people," Russell said in a statement.
-Japanese Prime Minister Shinzo Abe, speaking to parliament, said postponing the Olympics was an option if holding them in their "complete form" became impossible.

-"If that becomes difficult, we may have no option but to consider postponing the Games, given the Olympic principle of putting the health of athletes first."
-Canadian Heritage Minister Steven Guilbeault, who is also responsible for sports, posted on Twitter:

 Five-time Olympian Hayley Wickenheiser, who was an early critic of IOC's plan to press ahead with the Tokyo Games, wrote on Twitter: "Very proud of (Canadian flag) this evening."
 Canada's world champion swimmer Maggie MacNeil, who is hoping to make her Olympic debut in Tokyo, posted on Instagram: "Sometimes you just need a good hug...
 I know that it is in the best interest of the athletes and society.
 The right choice was made, but it doesn't make it any easier."